 Actual and planned spend on England's motorways and trunk roads, 2005-21

 As things stand though, DfT's funding allocations look set to fulfil the predictions of the National Transport Model (NTM).
-As CTC highlighted 2 years ago, the NTM predicts that car traffic will grow by around 43% by 2040, while cycle use is set to fall.
+As Cycling UK highlighted 2 years ago, the NTM predicts that car traffic will grow by around 43% by 2040, while cycle use is set to fall.
 It seems DfT is planning to fail on cycling.
 Do we really want to live in a future with 43% more car traffic?